Website terms and conditions

 Eversheds International Limited has practices in a number of jurisdictions worldwide, these practices and the lawyers working there are subject to the rules of various professional regulatory bodies according to the jurisdiction in which each office is based.

-Eversheds also operates in Africa through an affiliated office in Tunisia.
-This affiliated office is a separate and distinct legal entity operating under an exclusive agreement with Eversheds LLP.
-The office is subject to the local laws, regulations or rules of professional conduct applicable in its jurisdiction.
+Eversheds also operates in Africa through affiliated offices in Tunisia, South Africa and Mauritius.
+These affiliated offices are separate and distinct legal entities operating under exclusive agreements with Eversheds LLP.
+The offices are subject to the local laws, regulations or rules of professional conduct applicable in their jurisdiction.

 On this website and generally where there is a reference to "partner" this indicates a member of Eversheds LLP or an employee or consultant with equivalent standing and qualifications or an individual with equivalent status in a member of Eversheds International Limited.
 A list of members (and of the non members who are designated as partners) of the undertakings which make up Eversheds International Limited is available on request.